Team2901/OnshapeInsertTool/app/static/INSTRUCTIONS_HELP.md

   Users can insert documents to the active part studio or assembly by navigating to them and left-clicking them.

   **Configurable Documents**
-  When configurable documents are selected, the user will be prompted with configuration options.
+  When configurable documents are clicked, the user will be prompted with configuration options.
 When they fill out these settings and click the generated document, it will be inserted.

 ## Breadcrumbs

   The breadcrumbs display the path from Home to the current location.
 Users can click on the crumbs to go to those locations.

 ## Action Menu

   Right-clicking on documents and folders will prompt an action menu.
   Users can use this menu to add/remove documents from their favorites and also report flaws with the Onshape document.

+## Document History

+  Users can view a document's history on a spreadsheet.
+Steps:

+  Right-click a document (you must have permissions to view the versions), and click "Get Document Changes History" on the action menu.
+This will download a csv file.

+  Copy [this spreadsheet](https://docs.google.com/spreadsheets/d/1sICcBFcN1jB91jdHT9r_C2cCdiWMSz4ZIUIpqvwDUNo/copy).
+First, click the "Data" tab in the bottom left corner.
+Then, go to "File --> "Import" --> "Upload", and import the csv file.
+When the import options appear, select the dropdown "Import Location", and click "Replace Current Sheet".
+Then click "Import data".

+  Now, you can go to the "Display" tab and see the graph and hours each person has spent.

+  The Activity Period controls whether changes are counted as consecutive.
+It reflects how long someone can think about or look at a model before making another change to it, to be considered working on it.

+  For example, a change is made 2 minutes after the previous change.
+If the Activity Period is < 120, then the changes will count as consecutive.
+If the Activity Period is >= 120, then the change will not count as consecutive, so no minutes will be counted between the two changes.

+  The Edges Control changes how many seconds are counted before the first change of a consecutive set of changes.
+It reflects how long someone can think about or look at a model before making changes to it, to be considered working on it.

   ---